-So, your kid doesn’t want Dad eh?
+So, your kid does not want dad, eh?
 That sucks!

 It is a drain, for both parents.

-When a toddler only wants to spend time with one of the parents, it leaves one feeling low, and one feeling tired.
+When a toddler only wants to spend time with one of the parents, it leaves one feeling low and tired.
 You are looking at a lose-lose situation here, but how do you get out of it?

 Why does your toddler not like Dad?

-There are so many reasons, but let’s touch upon the standard reasons here…..
+There are many reasons, but let’s discuss the standard reasons here.

-This stems from the time they were a baby – especially if your child was breastfed.
-Not that there is a problem with that by the way!
-Receiving milk is a comfort, are babies learn that poor old Dad can’t give them breast milk.
+This stems from when they were babies – especially if mom breastfed your child.
+Not that there is a problem with that, by the way!
+Giving milk is a comfort because babies learn that poor old Dad can’t provide them with breast milk.

 This is a difficult pill to swallow!
-If Dad is out early and back late, there is probably not much time left for playing during the week.
+If Dad is out early and back late, there is probably not much time to play during the week.

 Dad is boring

-This is even worse…..you are too boring to like.
-It sucks, but these toddlers pull no punches when it comes to telling people what they really think!
+This is even worse, you are too dull to like.
+It sucks, but these toddlers pull no punches when telling people what they think!

 Dad shouts a lot

-I wouldn’t want to play with him either!
-I have discussed the pitfalls of shouting too much, in a post about keeping cool when the kids are pushing your buttons.
-It really is simple, only shout when you NEED to shout, i.e. if they are in danger.
-Shouting too much just makes it normal behavior and reduces the impact.
-Oh, and if they think shouting is normal behavior, they will do it too.
+I wouldn’t want to play with him, either!
+I have discussed the pitfalls of shouting too much in a post about keeping cool when the kids are pushing your buttons.
+It is simple, only shout when you NEED to shout, i.e., if they are in danger.
+Shouting too much makes it normal behavior and reduces the impact.
+If they think shouting is normal behavior, they will do it too.

-So, how do I get my child to like Dad?
+So, how do I get my child to like his dad?